ghosert/grunt-applymin/README.md

 When running `grunt`, grunt-applymin will also prompt you the error/warn info if there is, such as:

 1. The css/js files in html doesn't exist.
-2. The folder name in endmin target is not consistent with beginmin comments in html template.
+2. The folder name in endmin target is inconsistent with beginmin comments in html template.
 3. The specified minified css/js files in beginmin comments in html template are not referred in the current html template.
 4. Intend to combine different beginmin/endmin html blocks to the same minified filename.

-just make sure you take care of them and correct them to make it work.
+You don't have to worry about this, if you see the error/warn info, just make sure you take care of them and correct them to make it work.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).